Igor-Vicente/mulesoft.pocs/docker/postgresql/README.md

     - username: postgres
     - password: Teste@123

-## using terminal to manipulate the SGBD
+## Using terminal to interact with the SGBD

 - Access the bash of the container: